 Being a small city, Bicknell does not have a public transit system used by locals to get to and from work.

 The people who call Bicknell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bicknell residents report their race to be White.
-Important ancestries of people in Bicknell include English, Irish, Polish, and Scots-Irish.
+The greatest number of Bicknell residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bicknell include English, German, Irish, Hungarian, and Polish.

 The most common language spoken in Bicknell is English.
-Other important languages spoken here include Portuguese and African languages.
+Other important languages spoken here include Polish and Greek.